-The colour value of hybrid chillies in EOA units was found to be 27162 in case of barn dried produce in comparison to the colour value of 20217 obtained by open yard sun drying (farmers' method).
-Similarly the EOA colour value of varieties was found to be 16110 in case of barn dried produce in comparison to the colour value of 12017 obtained by open yard sun drying (farmers' method).
+The colour value of hybrid chillies in EOA units was found to be 27,162 in case of barn dried produce in comparison to the colour value of 20,217 obtained by open yard sun drying (farmers' method).
+Similarly the EOA colour value of varieties was found to be 16,110 in case of barn dried produce in comparison to the colour value of 12,017 obtained by open yard sun drying (farmers' method).
 Improvement in colour retention of chillies in hot air drying was reported by Lease and Lease, (1962); Joy et al. (2001) and Wesley et al. (2002).
-Thus the colour retention is higher in barn dried produce.
-The glossiness and luster of barn dried chillies were also observed to be better than pods dried in farmers method.
-The percentage discoloured pods were found to be 3.5% to 4% in barn dried produce compared to 12 to 14% in open yard sun drying.
-This is of significant economic value on the recovery of final dried chilli.
+Thus the colour retention was higher in barn dried produce.
+The glossiness and luster of barn dried chillies was also observed to be better than pods dried in farmers' method.
+The percentage discoloured pods were found to be 3.5% to 4% in barn dried produce compared with 12% to 14% in open yard sun drying.
+This was of significant economic value on the recovery of final dried chilli.
 The oleoresin content was almost same in samples dried by both the methods (Table 1).
 The aflatoxin data indicated that the produce obtained by barn drying method contains only <0.5 ppb of aflatoxin (B1) in comparison to 21 to 27 ppb in open yard sun dried produce.
-Low level of aflatoxin in barn dried produce is a major quality improvement suggesting that barn drying can be a good alternative to open yard sun drying of chillies.
+Low level of aflatoxin in barn dried produce was a major quality improvement suggesting that barn drying can be a good alternative to open yard sun drying of chillies.